In this blog post, I’m going to take you through the EXACT process I underwent that led me to become a TEDx speaker.

 - Have a go running a few searches based upon where and even when you would like to speak.
 Depending upon your country and location you may be limited somewhat of course

 - The filters that I chose to search by are country (London doesn’t seem to be an option unfortunately whilst New York is and Seattle (randomly picked city) isn’t:

 Then 3 & 4 from the picture just refer to the area and upcoming events.

-I’d say look for events that are at least 2 months away – simply because the closer the event the smaller chance you have of being picked as a speaker – most of the organisation will have been done.
+I’d say look for events that are at least 2 months away – simply because the closer the event the smaller chance you have of being picked as a potential speaker – most of the organization will have been done.

 Once you’ve hit upon a location that looks like it makes sense for you – check the availability: